-- QTF-105 Any (I)ACP asserted by a Initiating Node MUST be available for retrieval using the Document Retrieve Workflow. - QTF-106 If a query Request is accompanied by an (I)ACP document, the Responding Node SHOULD attempt to retrieve the document via the Document Retrieve Workflow, prior to responding to the query. - QTF-107 If an (I)ACP cannot be retrieved and the Responding Node is not able to disclose patient information without a valid (I)ACP, an appropriate error Response MUST be returned. - QTF-108 If a retrieved (I)ACP cannot be processed by a Responding Node and the Responding Node is not able to disclose patient information without a valid (I)ACP, that Responding Node MUST respond with an appropriate error indicating that the (I)ACP could not be verified. - QTF-109 If a query Request is not accompanied by an (I)ACP document and the Responding Node is not able to disclose patient information without a valid (I)ACP, an appropriate error Response (e.g., AccessDenial) SHOULD be returned. - QTF-110 All transactions between QHINs and Participants and/or Participants and Subparticipants MUST be represented in audit log entries that adhere to the content requirements in ASTM E2147-18 §7 Audit Data and Audit Report Content as a minimum requirement. - QTF-111 Participants and Subparticipants MUST provide all necessary information to their QHIN for the RCE Directory Service entry prior to the information affecting the production environment. - QTF-112 Participants and Subparticipants MUST communicate all changes to their RCE Directory entry to their QHIN no less than 48 hours prior to the changes being implemented in the production environment.
+- QTF-108 Any (I)ACP asserted by an Initiating Node MUST be available for retrieval using the Document Retrieve Workflow. - QTF-109 If a Query Request is accompanied by an (I)ACP document, the Responding Node SHOULD attempt to retrieve the document via the Document Retrieve Workflow, prior to responding to the Query. - QTF-110 If an (I)ACP cannot be retrieved and the Responding Node is not able to disclose patient information without a valid (I)ACP, an appropriate error Response MUST be returned. - QTF-111 If a retrieved (I)ACP cannot be processed by a Responding Node and the Responding Node is not able to disclose patient information without a valid (I)ACP, that Responding Node MUST respond with an appropriate error indicating that the (I)ACP could not be verified. - QTF-112 If a Query request is not accompanied by an (I)ACP document and the Responding Node is not able to disclose patient information without a valid (I)ACP, an appropriate error Response (e.g., AccessDenial) SHOULD be returned. - QTF-113 All transactions between QHINs and Participants and/or Participants and Subparticipants MUST be represented in audit log entries that adhere to the content requirements in ASTM E2147-1830 §7 Audit Data and Audit Report Content as a minimum requirement. - QTF-114 Participants and Subparticipants MUST provide all necessary information to their QHIN for the RCE Directory Service entry prior to the information affecting the production environment. - QTF-115 Participants and Subparticipants MUST communicate all changes to their RCE Directory entry to their QHIN no less than 48 hours prior to the changes being implemented in the production environment.